MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

   * Rows 5 through 10 are empty rows.
   * Row 11 is considered "partially filled."
 The data in partially filled rows is read, parsed, checked for validation errors, and potentially used.

-* **Combining _column span_ and _row span_.** After the column span and the row span are determined, Workplace Analytics begins to validate the data in the rectangle of cells defined by the column span and the row span (including the column-header row).
-In the preceding examples, this rectangle extends from cell A1 to cell H11.
+* **Combining _column span_ and _row span_** - After the column span and the row span are determined, Workplace Analytics validated the data in the rectangle of cells defined by the column and the row spans (including the column-header row).
+In the preceding examples, this rectangle extends from cells A1 through H11.

 #### Data